 People become infected with Giardia by:

-- Swallowing recreational water contaminated with Giardia (recreational water includes lakes, streams, rivers, springs, ponds, swimming pools, hot tubs, Jacuzzis, and water park fountains).
+- Swallowing recreational water contaminated with Giardia (recreational water includes lakes, streams, rivers, springs, ponds, swimming pools, hot tubs, and splash pads).

 - Eating food or drinking liquids contaminated with Giardia.

 - Touching contaminated surfaces or objects and then touching their mouth or putting a contaminated object into their mouth.

 - Not washing hands after using the bathroom or changing diapers and then eating foods.